franklinegit/alx-low_level_programming/0x1A-hash_tables/README.md

-What is a collision and what are the main ways of dealing with collisions in the context of a hash table What are the advantages and drawbacks of using hash tables What are the most common use cases of hash tables
+What is a collision and what are the main ways of dealing with collisions in the context of a hash table What are the advantages and drawbacks of using hash tables What are the most common use cases of hash tables Copyright - Plagiarism
+You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
+You will not be able to meet the objectives of this or any following project by copying and pasting someone elses work.
+You are not allowed to publish any content of this project.
+Any form of plagiarism is strictly forbidden and will result in removal from the program.
+Requirements
+General
+Allowed editors: vi, vim, emacs
+All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All your files should end with a new line
+A README.md file, at the root of the folder of the project is mandatory Your code should use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl You are not allowed to use global variables
+No more than 5 functions per file
+You are allowed to use the C standard library
+The prototypes of all your functions should be included in your header file called hash_tables.h Dont forget to push your header file
+All your header files should be include guarded
 More Info
 Data Structures
 Please use these data structures for this project: